gilesknap/eyes2/README.md

 # Still to do

-- Save and Restore of worlds and creature state
+- Save and Restore of worlds and
 - Creature Vision
-- Passing of Genome to descendant
 - Implementation of the original RISC Genotype
 - Get some competing Genotype contributions and have some creature wars
 - Multi Threaded processing for the creatures for even more performance